JohnEstropia/CoreStore/README.md

     SQLiteStore(
         fileURL: sqliteFileURL, // set the target file URL for the sqlite file
         configuration: "Config2", // use entities from the "Config2" configuration in the .xcdatamodeld file
-        localStorageOptions: .RecreateStoreOnModelMismatch // if migration paths cannot be resolved, recreate the sqlite file ),
+        localStorageOptions: .recreateStoreOnModelMismatch // if migration paths cannot be resolved, recreate the sqlite file ),
     completion: { (result) -> Void in
         switch result {